A list of nineteen work from home job boards where you can find legitimate opportunities to work from home.

 What a great name!

-Skip the Drive has a great resources tab (listing authors to follow and sites to check for help in the remote job world) and a decent listing of remote jobs.
+Skip The Drive has a great resources tab (listing authors to follow and sites to check for help in the remote job world) and a decent listing of remote jobs.

 Use what the site provides and you too can completely skip both morning AND after-work rush hour.

-This job board was started by a stay-at-home mum frustrated with the job search for legitimate remote jobs.
+Virtual Vocations was started by a stay-at-home mum frustrated with the job search for legitimate remote jobs.

 It features only telecommuting jobs (currently at 21,282) in fields as varied as technical writing to legal.